bruteforceboy/hugo-site/content/posts/competitive-programming.md

    Despite his less-than-stellar ranking, Chibuoyim remains undeterred, always ready to tackle new challenges with his trademark blend of madness and logic.
 Who knows?
 Maybe one day, he'll finally break free from the clutches of the "Candidate Master" title and ascend to the ranks of true greatness.
 But until then, we'll just sit back and enjoy the ride as madlogic continues to defy expectations and keep us all entertained with his antics in the world of competitive programming.

+### Key Milestones:

+1. **1977**: The ACM ICPC began, starting collegiate-level competitive programming.

+2. **1998**: TopCoder started online competitions, making it easier for people to compete.

+3. **2007**: Codeforces launched, becoming a favorite for many because of its easy-to-use website and many different kinds of problems.

+4. **2013**: AtCoder became popular, especially in Japan.

 ## Types of Topics Encountered in Competitive Programming